Dick Cuthell

 Dick Cuthell is a British musician and record producer.
 He plays flugelhorn, cornet, and trumpet, amongst a range of other brass instruments, including tenor horn and valve trombone.
 Cuthell is best known for his work with the Specials and Rico Rodriguez.
-He also collaborated with bands such as Madness, Eurythmics, Fun Boy Three, XTC, Level 42 and the Pogues.
+He also collaborated with bands such as Madness, Eurythmics, Fun Boy Three, XTC, Level 42, the Pogues and The Red Crayola.
 In addition to a range of horns, Cuthell also plays bass, keyboards and percussion and is a composer and arranger.

 Biography

 Dick Cuthell was born in Liverpool in 1949.

 Island records

 After playing in several bands including the Washington Soul Band and Trifle in the 1960s, Cuthell worked for Island Records in the 1970s as an engineer and later in-house producer.
 His work at Island Studios in both Jamaica and London brought him into contact with reggae and ska musicians, and these became a constant theme in the music he played and produced, working with Delroy Washington amongst many others.
 He acted as assistant engineer on Bob Marley's Exodus album, on which he also played horns, and also met Rico Rodriguez, with whom he would later work in The Specials.
 He was also one of several engineers that worked on the dub album of Burning Spear's Marcus Garvey album, Garvey's Ghost.